magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/gateway-command.md

 github_link: payments-integrations/payment-gateway/gateway-command.md
 ---

+## Gateway Command

-As was said in Introduction article, _Gateway Command_ is a proxy service, which takes gateway specific payload and produces _Result_.
+As was said in Introduction article, _Gateway Command_ is a proxy service, which takes gateway specific payload and produces _Result_ - in most cases it will be a response from payment processor with transaction details.

+The _Gateway Command_ allows to perform payment actions, build transaction request, call specified validators and response handlers.

 Basic abstraction in such case is `\Magento\Payment\Gateway\CommandInterface`: